mkibra/mkibra/README.md

 ## Hi there 👋

 ## About Me ℹ️
 Hey there!
-I'm Muhammad, a passionate student at the University of the People, currently pursuing a degree in Computer Science. 🎓 I'm deeply fascinated by the world of programming and technology, and I'm always eager to learn and explore new concepts.
+I'm M, a passionate student at the University of the People, currently pursuing a degree in Computer Science. 🎓 I'm deeply fascinated by the world of programming and technology, and I'm always eager to learn and explore new concepts.

 ## Interests 🚀
 - **Java:** ☕️